Backpage: Backpage.com v. Cooper

-Here, a federal judge enjoined a Tennessee law passed in 2012, SB 2371, which was a broader version of the Washington state statute.
+In Backpage.com v.
+Cooper, a federal judge enjoined a Tennessee law passed in 2012, SB 2371, which was a broader version of the Washington state statute.
 SB 2371 made it a felony to "sell or offer to sell" an ad that "would appear to a reasonable person" to be for a commercial sex act with a minor.
 As in McKenna, the court found that the law was both precluded by CDA 230 and likely in violation of the First Amendment and the Commerce Clause of the U.S. Constitution.
-The court also ruled that the law's definition of "commercial sex act" was so broad as to potentially include legal adult services, such as phone sex. "[W]hen freedom of speech hangs in the balance – the state may not use a butcher knife on a problem that requires a scalpel to fix," the court noted.
+The court also ruled that the law's definition of "commercial sex act" was so broad as to potentially include legal adult services, such as phone sex. "[W]hen freedom of speech hangs in the balance – the state may not use a butcher knife on a problem that requires a scalpel to fix", the court noted.

 Backpage v.
 Hoffman

-This August 2013 ruling was the third strike against state laws attempting to legislate Backpage out of existence.
+Backpage v.
+Hoffman in August 2013 was the third strike against state laws attempting to legislate Backpage out of existence.
 In this case, New Jersey enacted a statute, referred to by the court as 12(b)1, which largely echoed the language of the Washington state and Tennessee laws.
 Again, a federal judge enjoined the law, finding it preempted by CDA Section 230, and in violation of the First Amendment and the Commerce Clause.
-The act is "hopelessly vague and overbroad" and "impermissibly chills protected speech," the judge wrote, ridiculing NJ's Attorney General for ignoring the statute's plain language in his defense of it.
+The act is "hopelessly vague and overbroad" and "impermissibly chills protected speech", the judge wrote, ridiculing New Jersey's Attorney General for ignoring the statute's plain language in his defense of it.
 The Internet Archive also joined in this suit.